GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-07-14 03:59:18 IST
+This content is dynamically generated in Indian Time (IST): 2024-07-14 04:08:20 IST

 Current Weather in Coimbatore:
-Temperature: 22.25 °C
+Temperature: 22.88 °C
-Condition: overcast clouds
+Condition: mist